slcs-jsc/jurassic/docs/manual/configuration.md

 - `OBSFMT` *(default: `1`)*
   Observation geometry file format selector.

-> Notes:
-> - In the example projects, the formats and table layout are chosen to match the provided `atm.tab`, `obs.tab`,
->   `rad.tab`, and associated lookup tables.
+!!! note
+    The format selectors must match the files you provide.
+For example, `ATMFMT` must match the atmosphere file, `OBSFMT` must match the observation file, and `TBLFMT` must match the lookup-table files under `TBLBASE`.

-> - For `TBLFMT = 3`, JURASSIC stores one netCDF file per emitter and one packed
->   lookup-table variable per channel inside that file.
+    With `TBLFMT = 3`, lookup tables are read from netCDF files.
+In this layout, JURASSIC expects one netCDF file per emitter and one packed lookup-table variable per channel inside that file.

-> - If you introduce new formats, keep the “format selectors” consistent across applications.
+    When the same files are used by several tools, use the same format selectors in each control file or command-line override.

 ### Hydrostasy